Workplace Violence – Prevent It From Happening in Your Facility

 P: Produce a Prevention Program – OSHA believes that a well written and implemented Workplace Violence Prevention Program, combined with engineering controls, administrative controls, and training can reduce the incidence of workplace violence.
 It is imperative that all employees, including managers and supervisors, understand this policy and program.
 Such programs can be incorporated into an injury and illness prevention program, employee handbook, or manual of standard operating procedures.

-Prevent the threat of workplace violence in your company!
-Search "workplace violence" on our catalog page and check out the related topics!
+Be better prepared for the unfortunate reality of workplace violence.
+Join our active shooter training or search "workplace violence" on our catalog page and check out the related topics.